react-static/react-static/examples/gentics-mesh/README.md

 1. [Breadcrumbs](https://getmesh.io/docs/beta/features.html#_breadcrumbs): Each node in Gentics Mesh provides information on where it is located within the node tree in terms of its <code>breadcrumb</code> property.
 The property provides an array of node references representing the path from the current node up to the project root.

 ## How to run the example
-The example is implemented with Angular 5.x and built with the [Angular CLI](https://github.com/angular/angular-cli).
+This example pull in data from the public [https://demo.getmesh.io/](https://demo.getmesh.io/) instance using [anonymous access](https://getmesh.io/docs/beta/references.html#_anonymous_access).

-You will need a locally running instance of the [Gentics Mesh](https://getmesh.io/) demo.
-You can use
+In case you want to use your own locallly running Mesh instance, you can use
 - docker
 ```
 docker run -p 8080:8080 gentics/mesh-demo